Sport Solution Clinic

 Program Manager

-Dylan Romero-Marshall is a second-year law student at Western University with a Bachelor of Arts in Justice, Political Philosophy, and Law from McMaster University.
+Dylan Romero-Marshall is a third-year law student at Western University with a Bachelor of Arts in Justice, Political Philosophy, and Law from McMaster University.
 During his first year, he volunteered as a Caseworker with the Sport Solution Clinic and the Community Workshops project with Pro Bono Students Canada.

 Prior to law school, Dylan was a U SPORTS varsity athlete with the McMaster Marauders men’s volleyball team for five years, helping the team capture multiple Ontario championships and national medals.
 Outside of sports, Dylan volunteered his time in giving back to the community through a local organization, sparking a keen interest in advocacy.